 By initiating this important conversation on a national scale, a powerful alliance between an important cause and an established communications company was born, putting a human face on a taboo subject and breaking stereotypes.

-In 2021, for the 11th campaign, the pandemic could not be ignored.
+In 2021 and 2022, for the 11th and 12th campaign, the pandemic could not be ignored.
 More than ever, its effects on our individual and collective mental health can be felt.
 And more than ever, each action of support helps.
 We created different scenarios anchored in the current situation in order to reflect the realities of living through a pandemic.

 “Our initial objective in 2010 was simply to get Canadians talking about the one subject they didn’t like talking about.
 But since its launch, Bell Let’s Talk has succeeded in radically changing how mental health is discussed.
 A subject that was once taboo has become part of the Canadian cultural landscape.
 And now that the biggest conversation in the country has been launched again, everything is in place to keep this essential topic on everyone’s lips.”